Biology (BIO)

 BIO 414 Cellular Molecular Tech 3 sem. hrs.

 An upper-level techniques-based course designed to prepare students for graduate level research.
 In this course students will not only master and make use of various techniques commonly encountered in a Cell or Molecular biology lab, such as: Preparation of buffers/solutions, DNA, RNA and Protein extraction, agarose gel electrophoresis, use of restriction endonucleases, PCR, RT PCR and Real-TimePCR, DNA sequencing, SDS PAGE, Western Blotting, Immunocytochemistry,Tissue Culture, Ion Exchange, Immunoaffinity, Size Exclusion and DNA affinity Chromatography; they will also be reintroduced to the scientific method and use of research tools to search the primary literature.
 Writing and data analysis and presentation in the sciences is also emphasized as each student will write agrant-like proposal, abstract and generate a poster that will be presented on campus to the science faculty.
-Recommended: BIO 306 or 402.
 Offered every fall.

 BIO 415 Evolution 3 sem. hrs.